 My Water Softener Is Running But Not Softening My Water

+A water softener that is not softening water needs to be repaired.
 If your water softener is operating but it is not producing soft water, you most likely have one of the following issues.

 Water softener setting are off